Click Here for Our Recommended Antivirus for Your Device

 What is Hurricane?

-Hurricane is a very powerful series of storms that are formed during the warm months over the warm water bodies.
-Hurricanes usually have a diameter of about 400-500 miles.
+Hurricanes are powerful storms formed during warm months over warm water bodies.
+Hurricanes have a diameter of about 400-500 miles.

-The center of the hurricane is called the eye of the hurricane that can be about 20 miles.
+The center of the hurricane is called the eye of the hurricane, which can be about 20 miles.
 At the eye part of the hurricane, it is quite calm and smooth in the winds and has clear skies.

 There is no specific place or area for the occurrence of hurricanes.
 They can happen anywhere.
-They are also known with different names in different regions.
+Different names in different regions also know them.

 They are called storms in the North Atlantic and Caribbean regions, typhoons in the western part of the Pacific Ocean, and cyclones in the region over the Indian Ocean.